Sarv/dynamic-dashboard/documentation/API_Development_Best_Practices.md

+# API Development Best Practices

+Here's a list of important instructions you can give throughout any project.
 These instructions reflect good practices and can be valuable for future projects:

 1. Use different endpoints for create, update, list, and delete functionality, instead of using POST, GET, DELETE, and PUT methods.